-Alternative 1, if selected as preferred would still require management measures to minimize the likelihood of overfishing of the hogfish stock with the current MFMT; however, MSY and MSST would not be established.
+Alternative 1, if selected as preferred would still require management measures to minimize the likelihood of overfishing of the hogfish stock with the current MFMT; however, maximum sustainable yield (MSY) and MSST would not be established.
 No criterion for an overfished level for the stock (MSST) could lead to the stock becoming depleted.
 If this depletion caused the stock to be reduced to a very low level, stock recovery could be lengthy.

-Alternative 4 would set the MFMT, MSY, and MSST at the most conservative levels of the considered alternatives using an MSY proxy of the yield of fishing at F40%SPR.
-Because the stock is at a level below 40% SPR and management goals under this alternative would be associated with fishing at F40%SPR and SSB40%SPR, harvests would need to limited to achieving a greater stock size.
+Alternative 4 would set the MFMT, MSY, and MSST at the most conservative levels of the considered alternatives using an MSY proxy of the yield of fishing at $F{40\%SPR}$.
+Because the stock is at a level below 40% SPR and management goals under this alternative would be associated with fishing at $F{40\%SPR}$ and SSB{40\%SPR}, harvests would need to limited to achieving a greater stock size.
 This would provide a biological benefit to the stock by allowing the stock to grow.